pletzer/fidibench/README.md

 # FiDiBench

-FiDiBench is a finite difference suite of codes that can be used to benchmark performance on HPC and other systems.
+FiDiBench is a finite difference suite of codes that can be used to benchmark hardware performance on HPC and other systems.
 The code examples are small enough to be well understood, typically averaging a few hundred lines of code, but also relevant to scientific computing, which often involves nearest neighbour communication.

-FiDiBench can also be used to compare the execution speed obtained by implementing an algorithm in different languages (eg C++ vs Python vs Julia).
+FiDiBench can also be used to compare the execution speed obtained by implementing a given algorithm in different languages (eg C++ vs Python vs Julia).

 ## Requirements